 - Custom spreadsheets: You can also design your own spreadsheets to plan and communicate work flow.
 Custom spreadsheets offer the advantage of being tailored specifically to your company and your processes.
 They pose the disadvantage of potentially being less robust or nimble than a software system designed by professionals drawing on a deeper and broader database of scheduling tools and knowledge.

-Suppliers Production Planning
+Vendors Production Planning

 F.A.Q about Production Planning